Stimulus checks are coming to help American families

 ATMs and After-Hours Depositories

 After-hours depositories and ATMs are equipped to accept check deposits from members at all branches.
-We strongly encourage members who expect to receive stimulus payments via paper checks to place their checks in the ATMs or depositories, allowing you to make your deposit without waiting in line or making an appointment.
-After-hours Depositories are processed every two hours between 8 a.m. and 4 p.m.
-Monday through Friday.
+We strongly encourage members who expect to receive stimulus payments via paper checks to place their checks in the ATMs or depositories, allowing you to make your deposit without waiting in line in branch.

 What will my family receive?

-Individual tax payers with incomes up to $75,000 will receive $1,200, while married couple filing jointly with incomes up to $150,000 will receive $2,400 under the stimulus.
-Families also receive an additional $500 for each child under the age 17.
+Individual taxpayers with incomes up to $75,000 will receive $1,400, while married couples filing jointly with incomes up to $150,000 will receive $2,800 under the stimulus.
+Families also receive an additional $1,400 for each qualifying child.
 The amount received by single filers with incomes above $75,000 and married couples with incomes above $150,000 gradually decreases with an increase in income.

 How will I receive my payment?

 If you specified direct deposit on your tax filing, the IRS will automatically deposit your economic impact payment into the same bank account reflected in the return field.
-If the IRS does not already have direct deposit information on file for you, the agency said it plans to develop a web portal to allow individuals to provide their information to the IRS online.
+If the IRS does not already have direct deposit information on file for you, you will receive the payment as a check or debit card in the mail.
+The agency said you will be able to check the status of your payment by using the Get My Payment tool on IRS.gov.

 What should I do with my payment?